jgarcesres/git2jamf/README.md

 ### `enable_prefix`

 **optional** by default this will be `true`, it will add the branch name as a prefix to the script before uploading it.
-You can disable this or also change the prefix altogether.
 You probably want to disable this for pushes to your `master` so it can send a clean file name to your production instance.

-### `prefix_name`

-**optional** by default will be the name of the branch that triggers the action.
-We'll use this to tag the scripts so multiple branches don't overwrite the same script

 ## Outputs